Please note: This website is no longer maintained. [Last update: January 2017]

 This website documents the quest for explanation-awareness in the design and implementation of computing systems.

-Thomas Roth-Berghofer is Professor in Artificial Intelligence and Head of Research and Enterprise in the School of Computing and Engineering, University of West London.
-He leads the Centre for Intelligent Computing.
+Thomas Roth-Berghofer was Professor in Artificial Intelligence and Head of Research and Enterprise in the School of Computing and Engineering, University of West London from 2011 to 2017.
+He has led the Centre for Intelligent Computing.